 Eureka College bases mathematics course placement on ACT Math scores.
-If students enter with an ACT Math score of 23 or higher, they may enroll in any course for which MAT095R or math placement is a pre-requisite.
+If students enter with an ACT Math score of 23 or higher or an SAT Math score of 560 or above, they may enroll in any course for which MAT095R or math placement is a prerequisite.

-If students enter with an ACT Math score of 22 or lower, they may take any course for which math placement is a pre-requisite if they pass MAT095R.
+If students enter with an ACT Math score of 22 or lower or an SAT Math score of 550 or lower, they may take any course for which math placement is a prerequisite if they pass MAT095R or score an 80% or better on the Math Placement Exam.